skypjack/entt/docs/md/entity.md

 Groups can literally _own_ one or more component types.
 They are allowed to rearrange pools so as to speed up iterations.
 Roughly speaking: the more components a group owns, the faster it is to iterate them.<br/>
-A given component can belong to multiple groups only if they are _nested_, so users have to define groups carefully to get the best out of them.
+A given component can belong to multiple groups only if they are _nested_.
+Users have to define groups carefully to get the best out of them.

 ## Views

-A view behaves differently if it's constructed for a single component or if it has been created to iterate multiple components.
-Even the API is slightly different in the two cases.
+Single type views and multi type views behave differently and also have slightly different APIs.

-Single type views are specialized to give a boost in terms of performance in all the situations.
-This kind of views can access the underlying data structures directly and avoid superfluous checks.
+Single type views are specialized to give a performance boost in all cases.
 There is nothing as fast as a single type view.
-In fact, they walk through a packed (actually paged) array of components and return them one at a time.<br/>
+They just walk through packed (actually paged) arrays of elements and return them directly.<br/>
-Views also offer a bunch of functionalities to get the number of entities and components they are going to return.
-It's also possible to ask a view if it contains a given entity.<br/>
+This kind of views also allow to get the exact number of elements they are going to return.<br/>
 Refer to the inline documentation for all the details.

-Multi type views iterate entities that have at least all the given components in their bags.
-During construction, these views look at the number of entities available for each component and pick up a reference to the smallest set of candidates in order to speed up iterations.<br/>
+Multi type views iterate entities that have at least all the given components.
+During construction, they look at the number of elements available in each pool and use the smallest set in order to speed up iterations.<br/>
-They offer fewer functionalities than single type views.
-In particular, a multi type view exposes utility functions to get the estimated number of entities it is going to return and to know if it contains a given entity.<br/>
+This kind of views only allow to get the estimated number of elements they are going to return.<br/>
 Refer to the inline documentation for all the details.

-There is no need to store views aside as they are extremely cheap to construct.
+Storing aside views isn't required as they are extremely cheap to construct.
 In fact, this is even discouraged when creating a view from a const registry.
-Since all storage are lazily initialized, they may not exist when the view is built.
-Therefore, the view itself will refer to an empty _placeholder_ and will never be re-assigned the actual storage.<br/>
+Since all storage are lazily initialized, they may not exist when the view is created.
+Therefore, the view can refer to empty _placeholders_ and is never re-assigned the actual storage.<br/>
 In all cases, views return newly created and correctly initialized iterators for the storage they refer to when `begin` or `end` are invoked.